Skip to main content

 Sellers can set up Smart Targeting by using the createCampaign method.
 To do so, campaignTargetType must be passed as SMART, and the maximum amount the seller is willing to pay for each click on their ad must be specified through the maxCpc field of the bidPreferences container.

-Note: Smart Targeting is only available for on-site PLA campaigns.
+Note: Smart Targeting is only available for on-site campaigns.

 For more information, see Smart targeting campaigns .

-Sellers can use the createCampaign method to create an Offsite Ads campaign.
+Sellers can use the createCampaign method to create an promote offsite campaign.
 To do so, the fundingModel field must be passed as COST_PER_CLICK and the channels array must be passed as OFF_SITE.
-Sellers can also use the suggestBudget method, which is only applicable for Offsite Ads campaigns, to retrieve the suggested budget for the campaign.
+Sellers can also use the suggestBudget method, which is only applicable for Offsite campaigns, to retrieve the suggested budget for the campaign.

-For more information on creating and managing Offsite Ads campaigns, see the Offsite Ads.
+For more information on creating and managing an offsite campaign, see Promote offsite.

-Note: Offsite Ads is only available for campaigns that use the Cost Per Click (CPC) funding model.
+Note: Promote offsite campaigns are only available for campaigns that use the Cost Per Click (CPC) funding model.
 Use the getAdvertisingEligibility method of the Account API v1 to determine your eligibility status for eBay advertising programs.

 Create reports on the performance of your Promoted Listings campaigns